 Commons Math is made up of a small set of math/stat utilities addressing programming problems like the ones in the list below.
 This list is not exhaustive, it's just meant to give a feel for the kinds of things that Commons Math provides.

 We are actively seeking ideas for additional components that fit into the Commons Math vision of a set of lightweight, self-contained math/stat components useful for solving common programming problems.
 Suggestions for new components or enhancements to existing functionality are always welcome!
 All feedback/suggestions for improvement should be sent to the commons-dev mailing list with [math] at the beginning of the subject line.

 Commons Math is divided into sixteen subpackages, based on functionality provided.

 You should always read the javadoc class and method comments carefully when using Commons Math components in your programs.
 The javadoc provides references to the algorithms that are used, usage notes about limitations, performance, etc. as well as interface contracts.
 Interface contracts are specified in terms of preconditions (what has to be true in order for the method to return valid results), special values returned (e.g. Double.NaN) or exceptions that may be thrown if the preconditions are not met, and definitions for returned values/objects or state changes.

-As of version 2.2, the policy for dealing with null references is as follows: When an argument is unexpectedly null, a NullArgumentException is raised for signalling the illegal argument.
+As of version 2.2, the policy for dealing with null references is as follows: When an argument is unexpectedly null, a NullArgumentException is raised to signal the illegal argument.
 Note that this class does not inherit from the standard NullPointerException but is a subclass of MathIllegalArgumentException.
-No NullPointerException should be propagated from within Commons Math.

 This product includes software developed by the University of Chicago, as Operator of Argonne National Laboratory.
 This corresponds to software translated from the lmder, lmpar and qrsolv Fortran routines from the Minpack package and distributed under the following disclaimer: .